SilentEchoe/KubeMin-Cli/README.md

 *   **Component Model:** Inspired by the [Open Application Model (OAM)](https://oam.dev/), your application is composed of one or more **Components**.
 A component is a runnable unit of your application, like a web API, a worker process, or a database.
 *   **Traits:** Components are augmented with **Traits**, which attach operational features.
 Need persistent storage, a sidecar container, or specific environment variables?
 Simply apply a Trait.
 This keeps your core application definition clean and focused.
 *   **Workflow:** A **Workflow** defines the relationship between your components and the process of deploying them.
-It describes dependencies (e.g., "deploy the database before the API") and orchestration logic, from simple rollouts to complex, multi-stage pipelines.
+It describes dependencies (e.g., "deploy the database before the API") and orchestration logic.

-## Architecture: The Hybrid Workflow Engine
+## Architecture: A Lightweight Workflow Engine

-The heart of KubeMin-Cli is its unique **Hybrid Workflow Engine**.
-This architecture provides the ultimate flexibility by decoupling the user-facing workflow definition from the underlying execution engine, allowing the platform to choose the right tool for the right job.

-### 1. Native Engine (Lightweight & Edge-Optimized)

-*   **How it works:** A custom, lightweight Kubernetes controller that directly interprets the `KubeMinWorkflow` and orchestrates basic Kubernetes resources (Deployments, Jobs, Services).
+The heart of KubeMin-Cli is its native, lightweight workflow engine.
+This engine is implemented as a custom Kubernetes controller that directly interprets the `KubeMinWorkflow` definition and translates it into fundamental Kubernetes resources like Deployments, Jobs, and Services.
-*   **Best for:**
-    *   Standard microservice and web application deployments.
-    *   Resource-constrained environments like **edge computing** (K3s, MicroK8s).
-    *   Scenarios where minimal overhead and zero extra dependencies are critical.
-*   **Advantages:** Extremely low resource footprint, simple to monitor, and no third-party dependencies.

-### 2. Argo-based Engine (Powerful & AI-Ready)

-*   **How it works:** KubeMin-Cli acts as a control plane that translates the `KubeMinWorkflow` into a native **Argo Workflows** CRD.
-It then delegates the execution to a full-featured Argo Workflows engine.
-*   **Best for:**
-    *   Complex, multi-stage **AI/ML pipelines** (e.g., data prep -> training -> evaluation -> serving).
-    *   Workflows requiring advanced features like Directed Acyclic Graph (DAG) logic, artifact passing (e.g., sharing a trained model between steps), and event-driven triggers.
-    *   Integrating with the broader MLOps ecosystem (KubeFlow, KServe).
-*   **Advantages:** Leverages a battle-tested, industry-standard engine to handle maximum complexity without reinventing the wheel.

-This hybrid approach ensures that KubeMin-Cli is both simple enough for a single container deployment and powerful enough for a distributed model training job.
+This approach is optimized for simplicity, efficiency, and low resource consumption, making it ideal for the most common application deployment scenarios and resource-constrained environments like edge computing.

 ## Features

 *   **Unified Application Definition:** Define your entire application, its operational characteristics, and its deployment process in one simple, declarative model.
 *   **Extensible Trait System:** Easily add capabilities like storage, configuration, networking, and more to any component.
-*   **Hybrid Execution:** Automatically leverage the best workflow engine for your needs, from lightweight to powerful.
-*   **Developer-Friendly:** Abstract away Kubernetes YAML complexity with a clean, intuitive interface.
-*   **AI/ML Ready:** Built from the ground up to support the entire lifecycle of modern AI applications.
+*   **Lightweight & Efficient:** Runs with minimal overhead, making it suitable for any Kubernetes cluster from a local developer machine to the edge.

+## Roadmap

+Our vision extends to the most demanding cloud-native workloads.
+Future versions plan to introduce:

+*   **A Hybrid Workflow Engine:** To provide first-class support for complex AI/ML pipelines, we plan to introduce an optional, pluggable execution engine based on industry-standard tools like **Argo Workflows**.
+This will enable advanced features like complex DAGs, artifact passing, and event-driven execution.
+*   **Advanced AI/ML Workload Support:** Simplify the entire lifecycle of AI/ML applications, from training to serving, by integrating with frameworks like KubeFlow and KServe.

 ## Getting Started